Sultan McCullough

-Sultan Rashad McCullough (born February 12, 1980) is an American former professional football running back who played in the National Football League (NFL) for the Washington Redskins and in the Canadian Football League (CFL) for the Montreal Alouettes.
+Sultan Rashad McCullough (born February 12, 1980) is an American former professional football player who was a running back in the National Football League (NFL) for the Washington Redskins and in the Canadian Football League (CFL) for the Montreal Alouettes.
+He played college football for the USC Trojans.

 During his college career, McCullough was a standout in both football and track, winning the 1999 Pac-10 championship in the 100 meter dash.
 He is widely regarded as the fastest player in USC Trojans history.
 His brother Saladin McCullough also played professional football.

 Early life

 McCullough attended John Muir High School in Pasadena, California where he was one of the top sprinters in the state.
 Along with Obea Moore, he led his team to a CIF State title in the 4×100 relay and was favored to win the state title in the sprint events.
 However, he suffered an injury while competing in the 100-meter final forcing him to pull out of the race.
 Despite this setback, his team still holds the meet record at the prestigious Arcadia Invitational.